microsoft/vcpkg-docs/vcpkg/get_started/get-started-adding-to-registry.md

 ## 3 - Create a topic branch

-Before making changes, it's usually good to create a new branch:
+Before making changes, it's usually good to create a new [branch](https://docs.github.com/get-started/quickstart/github-flow):

 ```console
 git checkout -b <topic-branch-name>
 ```

-## 4 - Copy overlay port
+## 4 - Copy the overlay port to the `ports` directory

 Add the `vcpkg-sample-library` port that was created in the [packaging a library](get-started-packaging.md) tutorial to the `vcpkg\ports` directory: